scriptPilot/backup-to-google-drive/lib/Google/Auth.md

 This example script manages the sign-in and sign-out and displays five of your Google Contacts.

-As a prerequisite, you have to create a project in https://console.developers.google.com/ with an OAuth2 Web Client, enabled Google People API and allowed script uri as redirect uri.
+As a prerequisite, you have to create a project in https://console.developers.google.com/ with an OAuth2 Web Client, enabled Google People API and allowed script URI as redirect URI.

 ```php
 <?php